Osiris-Team/jSQL-Gen/README.md

 ### ✴️ Other
 - Simple UI to design databases within minutes.
+- Autosuggestions for field definitions.
 - Database structure/design as JSON file.
-- Autosuggestions for field definitions.
 - Easily use multiple databases in a single project.
-- The generated Java code does not require any third party libraries and should work with Java 8 or higher.
-It uses the built in JDBC API for SQL queries.
 - (Optional) Supports generating Vaadin Flow Form to create/update/delete each object/row.

 ### 🔴 Cons / Todo